 Armed with your list of the 11 best ornamental plants for fall gardens, will you be adding some of their lively color to your autumn landscape?

 From herbaceous perennials to shrubs and vines, there are plants suitable for every hardiness zone and garden.
-And many can be enjoyed indoors in floral arrangements or added to your holiday decor as well.
+And many can be enjoyed indoors in floral arrangements or added to your holiday garden decor as well.

 Any questions or comments about these plants?
 Drop us a note in the comments below.
 And if you enjoyed this guide, here are a few more that you’ll find useful for adding late season color: